AutumnVN/loli/README.md

     - Show horse stats in its name tag if MobHealth is enabled

+- KeepChatHistory

+    - Keep chat history when disconnecting from world/server

 - MobHealth

     - Press <kbd>H</kbd> to toggle, show mob health in its name tag